Teja181/Teja181/README.md

 •	Expertise in Waterfall and Agile software development model & project planning using Microsoft Project Planner and JIRA.
 •	Highly motivated, dynamic, self-starter with keen interest in emerging technologies

-- 👀 I’m interested in learning new technology and problem solving
+- 👀 I’m interested in learning new technologies and problem solving
 - ✉️  You can contact me at Tejaa.j12@gmail.com

 <!---